 Piano has been my security blanket all my life, and whenever I'm nervous or something, I tend to go to the piano.
 I was playing "Moonlight Sonata," I think, and John said, "its beautiful, beautiful — ah, could we just hear the chords, and could we play it from this end, and all that, you know, sort of backwards".

-And he used the chord
+And he used the chord progression . . . from the back on.
+It worked.

 Well, it wasn't quite the reverse, I mean, it wasn't exact or anything — that was the inspiration.

-Even at that, “Because” is much more than a song based on the chord sequence of “Moonlight Sonata” in reverse
+Even at that, "Because" is much more than a song based on the chord sequence of "Moonlight Sonata" in reverse — the chord progressions of "Because" and a backwards "Moonlight Sonata" are similar but not identical, and the melody of "Because" is much closer to a forwards version of "Moonlight Sonata" than a backwards one, as John acknowledged:

 I was lying on the sofa in our house, listening to Yoko play Beethoven's 'Moonlight Sonata' on the piano.
 Suddenly, I said, 'Can you play those chords backward?'
 She did, and I wrote 'Because' around them.
 The song sounds like 'Moonlight Sonata,' too.